Phype/telnet-iot-honeypot/INSTALL.md

 For how to do this, see https://www.virustotal.com/de/faq/#virustotal-api

-When you got one, replace the Key in virustotal.py
+When you got one, put it in your config.yamland enable virustotal integration:

-	self.api_key    = "YOUR_KEY_HERE"
+	vt_key: "GET_YOUR_OWN"
+    submit_to_vt: true

-If you want to import virustotal reports of the collected samples, run (may have to restart because of db locks)
+If you want to import virustotal reports of the collected samples, run (may have to restart because of db locks). *TODO*: test if this still works

 	python virustotal_fill_db.php

-## Run

-Start the honeypot like so:

-	python honeypot.py

-If you have set `use_local_db = false` in your config, start the backend:

-	python backend.py

-Now you can test the honeypot

-    telnet 127.0.0.1 2222